tsirysndr/openbsd-up/README.md

 - 🐏 Allocate at least 2GB RAM for smooth installation
 - 💿 ISOs are cached - re-running with same version skips download
-- 📀 Disk images are auto-created if `--drive` path doesn't exist
+- 📀 Disk images are auto-created if `--image` path doesn't exist
 - 🔒 Tool detects non-empty disk images and skips ISO mounting to prevent data loss
 - 🏷️ Use VM names for easy management: `openbsd-up start my-web-server`